lubiah/quickbase64/README.md

 When decoding base64 files to it's original format, it uses the [file command](https://en.wikipedia.org/wiki/File_(command)) to determine the mime-type of the data.
 It then decodes and write the data according to the mime-type's extension.

+It is available in a GUI and a CLI.
+Currently, it is running on Windows only but I am hoping to compile it on Linux very soon.

 Website : [https://www.eakloe.com/quickbase64](https://www.eakloe.com/quickbase64)